se-edu/guides/tutorials/javaFxTutorialPart3.md

 <frontmatter>
-  title: "JavaFX Tutorial 3 – Interacting with the user"
+  title: "JavaFX tutorial part 3 – Interacting with the user"
   pageNav: 2
 </frontmatter>

-# JavaFX Tutorial 3 – Interacting with the user
+# JavaFX tutorial part 3 – Interacting with the user

 Picking up from where we left off last tutorial, we have successfully achieved the desired layout.
 Now let’s make the application respond to user input.